 Bear in mind that it is difficult to describe a topic as complex as enterprise architecture (EA), especially in a way that pleases everyone.
 TOGAF has its weaknesses, but it’s not a bad starting point, and there are many additional resources available online which can help new and practicing enterprise architects to keep advancing their knowledge.

-So, let’s take a look at exactly what’s wrong with TOGAF, and what you can do about it!
+So, let’s take a look at the problems with TOGAF, and what you can do about them!

 “The TOGAF documentation is too wordy.”

 The issue: EA is a BIG subject that covers a variety of tricky concepts.
 TOGAF attempts to describe EA using a document format which, unsurprisingly, requires a lot of text.
 This format can make it difficult for students to fully understand the framework.

 Some suggestions: There have been many attempts by EA practitioners to explain TOGAF in a simpler format.
 TOGAF certification courses (online or in a classroom) can help students by taking them away from the documentation and communicating what they need to know using more engaging tools and resources.

 Good e-Learning provides a number of free online training resources which present TOGAF in simpler formats.
 You can also find additional resources by searching for TOGAF keywords online (making sure that you are as specific as possible about what you want to know).